Pseudo-Hamiltonian system identification: Background

 We desire a generalization of the Hamiltonian system formulation that allows for energy dissipation and external forces affecting the system.
 Thus we consider what we call \textit{pseudo-Hamiltonian systems}:

 where $R : \mathbb{R}^d \rightarrow \mathbb{R}^d \times \mathbb{R}^d$ is such that $R(x)$ is a positive semi-definite matrix defining the dissipation for each coordinate of $x$, and $F: \mathbb{R}^d \times \mathbb{R} \rightarrow \mathbb{R}^d$ denotes the external forces.
 If we imposed certain conditions on $F(x,t)$, this would be equivalent with the port-Hamiltonian formulation from control theory \cite{van2006port, van2014port}.
 The formulation \eqref{port_ham_eq} is completely general and non-unique; e.g., we can set $S(x)=R(x)=0$ and $F(x,t) = g(x,t)$ and recover \eqref{eq:ode}.
-However, a model based on \eqref{port_ham_eq} sets up a framework for imposing assumptions about the system that will make the formulation less general.
+However, a model based on \eqref{port_ham_eq} sets up a framework for imposing assumptions about the system that will make the formulation less general, as we will demonstrate in Section \ref{sec:experiments}.